mooreniemi/infection/README.md

 > Now implement the infection algorithm.
 Starting from any given user, the entire connected component of the coaching graph containing that user should become infected.

-This reads like a straight-forward exhaustive graph traversal to me, so my first impulse is a Breadth-First Search though a Depth-First Search would've been fine too.
+This reads like a straight-forward exhaustive graph traversal to me, so my first impulse is a Breadth-First Search though a Depth-First Search would've been fine too.[1]
 With either, we know based on a given graph and some vertex on it, we can find all the other vertices of that seed vertex's connected component.
+To try to model the domain, I called a connected component a `Community`, while the full graph of all connected components is called `CommunityGraph`.

 ## partial infection
+### approximate partial infection

 > We would like to be able to infect close to a given number of users.
 Ideally we’d like a coach and all of their students to either have a feature or not.
 However, that might not always be possible.